Welcome To Scivest

 - Short-term trading and tactical asset allocation (market timing) is difficult, risky and costly, and thus cannot be expected to consistently add value in the long-term.

-- The short to medium-term efficacy of all investment strategies can vary significantly through time (i.e., go in and out of favour).
-This does not necessarily mean that their efficacy in the long-term is jeopardized.
+- The short to medium-term efficacy of all investment styles and strategies can vary significantly through time (i.e., go in and out of favour).
+This, however, does not necessarily mean that their efficacy in the long-term is jeopardized.

 - In the long-term, inflation is the greatest enemy of investors requiring income generated from investment portfolios to provide for their living needs.